3dvkr/rapt/README.md

 6. Run `npm run dev` in the root for the server, and the `client` folder for the front end.

-## Optimizations
+## Optimizations and roadmap
+- [ ] add feature to edit sessions
-- add data visualization to dashboard/summary
+- [ ] add data visualization to dashboard/summary
-- refactor mobile/small screen UI
+- [x] refactor mobile/small screen UI
-- add pagination for timer session logs
+- [ ] add pagination for timer session logs
-- add filtering functionality for reviewing logs
+- [x] add filtering functionality for reviewing logs
-- create settings page to allow user experience customization
+- [ ] create settings page to allow user experience customization